 FLOUR + WATER + TIME.
 Those are the ingredients for a basic whole wheat sourdough starter.
 You simply mix a high quality, whole grain flour with purified water and let time do it’s thing.
 It really couldn’t be any easier.
 Of course, there is some maintenance involved.
 Sourdough is a living thing, so just like you and me, it needs care.
 But once established (in only 15 days), you can stick him in the fridge and not think about him again until you’re ready to bake.
 Now, the most important thing is to not skimp on the good flour.
-This is why I start our with 100% whole wheat.
-It just has more to offer your little micro-organisms than hard white, and it tends to give your starter the best foot forward.
+This is why I start out with 100% whole wheat.
+It just has more to offer your little micro-organisms than hard white, and it tends to give your starter its best foot forward.

 What does sourdough starter basic care look like?

 Well, basically your starter is going to need regular “feedings” of flour and water.
 In the first couple of days, you’ll do that once a day.
 Then on day 5, you switch to twice a day.
 This gives all those micro-organisms plenty of time to develop.
 You’ll notice fairly quickly that your sourdough begins bubbling after you feed it.
 And you do go through a good bit of flour those first couple of weeks, but it is a small price to pay in order to create artisan sourdough loaves!

 Creating My initial “starter”